Inexplicable768/Inexplicable768/README.md

 -  I’m interested in

   Computer Science & Engineering, Math, Natrulism & survival, nature, Music (I am a trombonist), poetry, art, and many other things facstinate me.
 I also play video games sometimes, like any person, but I have more i like than just that.
-My favorite games are probably the entire portal and half life games, minecraft, drg, and many other small indie online ones.
+My favorite games are probably the entire portal and half life franchises, minecraft, drg, and many other small indie online ones.
 Ive played many others, these are just my top ones.

 -  How to reach me